seal555/DealerMotor/README.md

 What is this?
-DealerMotor is a mini project that handle business process in any motorcycle dealer.
-This app contain 3 main functions including:
+MotorCycleDealer is a mini project that handle business process in any motorcycle dealer.
+This app contain 2 main functions including:
-1. Sales (booking & purchasing)
+1. Sales (booking & purchasing unit)
 2. Sparepart (purchasing only)
-3. Services (booking & purchasing)